 Cancer patients in Driffield can now access specialist clinics and expert advice much closer to home.

-Normally based at Castle Hill Hospital in Cottingham, the Hull and East Yorkshire Hospitals NHS Trust Survivorship Team is launching bi-monthly outreach sessions at Alfred Bean Hospital in Driffield (pictured, above).
+Normally based at Castle Hill Hospital in Cottingham, the Hull University Teaching Hospitals NHS Trust Survivorship Team is launching bi-monthly outreach sessions at Alfred Bean Hospital in Driffield (pictured, above).

 The sessions will run from 9:30am to 1pm starting on Tuesday 6th September, and will then be held on the first Tuesday of every second month (November, January etc), providing the town’s residents with advice, care and support in their local community, thus reducing the need to travel.